 The ruling meant that including sports betting was now up to the states, some of which have taken full advantage of the booming young industry.
 Betting on college basketball has never been easier in states like New Jersey and Pennsylvania, where the business is booming and states are generating robust revenues thanks to legal sports betting and more specifically, the mobile aspect of it.

+There are also several states that have passed legislation to include the ability to wager from remote locations within the state that are currently waiting to be fully launched.
 Anywhere that accepts legal sports bets for other sports does the same for NCAA basketball and will be happy they do when March Madness rolls around and significant revenue is being generated.

 Before blindly choosing an operator to go with, consider all the factors that go into making that decision.
 To help you out, consider following these steps: